 After suffering for years, I was able to cure my perioral dermatitis with a variety of natural treatments and diet changes.
 I’ve put together all my self-care tips in this post, which has been invaluable to thousands of people.
 Read on for over the counter remedies to try at home if you’re sick of being on an endless rotation of antibiotics from the dermatologist.

 Perioral Dermatitis was one of my biggest wellness foes for over a decade.

-In other words, some of these recommendations below were what cleared up my PD immediately and quickly, but likely it was a more diverse toolkit that kept it away for good.
+In other words, some of these perioral dermatitis treatments below were what cleared up my skin immediately and quickly, but likely it was a more diverse toolkit that kept it away for good.
 Especially if you have an autoimmune disease, hypothyroidism or are prone to IBS symptoms, SIBO can be a big underlying cause of chronic skin issues like perioral dermatitis.
 You can find out more about SIBO natural treatments here.